Fosol/Fosol.NuGetWrapper/README.md

 ### ItemGroup Section
 The item group variables provide a way to control what files are included in the NuGet package that will be built.
+* Don't forget that the base path for all files is the project root directory.

     Variable Name           Default Value                   Description
     `````````````           `````````````                   ```````````